About Swedfund

 Goals and mission objectives

-We also comply with a number of policies, guidelines, regulatory frameworks, undertakings and international principles.
+We also comply with several policies, guidelines, regulatory frameworks, undertakings and international principles.
 Find out more: Guidelines and policies

 Additional and catalytic

-Swedfund’s mission is to act additionally and catalytically. by attracting private capital for investments.
-This means that we enable investments that would otherwise not take place.
+Swedfund’s mission is to act additionally and catalytically by attracting private capital for investments.
+This means enabling investments that would otherwise not take place.

-- private sector investments, capital mobilisation and capacity building to promote development and growth
+- investing in the private sector, mobilising capital and building capacity to promote development and growth.

-- feasibility studies and capacity building measures via the Project Accelerator, for the sustainable development of public infrastructure, trade and export opportunities for Swedish companies
+- carrying out feasibility studies and capacity-building initiatives via the Project Accelerator for sustainable development of public infrastructure, where Swedish companies can be part of the solution.

 Risk